lilmond/Turbo/README.md

 # Turbo
-Turbo-charged mass port scanner.
-Scan 256 IP ports in just 1 second.
+Scan with Turbo, a mass port scanning tool.
+Scan 256 hosts in just 1 second.

 # Installation
 For Linux platforms: